SparkKnightTeam/SparkKnightTeam_Test_server.github.io/About or Release.md

 ### Ⅳ.User works release

 **[submission time]**
 **2022 / 8 / 6, starting from 19:00 PM * *, the email will be received 24 hours a day and will reply within * 1 ~ 48h * (please pay attention to our email information)
 **[submission format requirements]**
-1. Content * unlimited *, subject * unlimited *, number of words * unlimited *, and language * unlimited * (if minority fonts are used, we will translate them and release them)
+1. (written contribution) * original *, content * unlimited *, subject * unlimited *, number of words * unlimited *, language * unlimited*
+(painting contribution) * original *, length * unlimited *, resolution * greater than 50 * 50*
+(video, animation contribution) * original *, video resolution * not less than 720p *, subject matter * unlimited*
+(Music contribution) * original *, music length * not less than 30s*
-2. **Title Requirements**: Format: * author's name + place where the work was submitted (for example, if you were in China when you submitted the work, please fill in China) + language of the work + title of the work (length is not limited, but it should not be too excessive)*
+2.Title Requirements * *: Format: * author's name + region where the work was submitted (for example, if you were in China when you submitted the work, please fill in China) + work size / number of words + title of the work (length is not limited, but not too much)*
-3. The submitted works can be * * typed directly in the mailbox or directly delivered to word documents (PDF, PPT and other formats are not supported temporarily)**
+3. Publishing format of submitted works: * PNG, JPG, MP4, word document, MP3, GIF, zip, rar, etc. (PDF, PPT and other formats are not supported temporarily)**
 **[contribution reward]**
 *[ordinary contribution reward]*
 1. For each submission (here, it refers to the works that have been reviewed and published), increase the professional value ① by 1 (upper limit: 10.
 After reaching the upper limit, you will receive our email.
 After you reply to the email, you can directly join spark_knight team and receive higher salary share)
 *[reward for high-quality contributions]*
 1. In addition to enjoying all the rewards of "ordinary contribution", high-quality contributions will also add 1 professional value and 1 professional value on the basis of "ordinary contribution reward" for each contribution (here, it refers to the works that have been reviewed and published) ⭐ (full 5 ⭐ Become spark_ Backbone members of knight team, 10% ~ 20% higher than ordinary members each time)
 2. If your work brings honor or income to the team, it will be divided into * * 70% of you and 30% of the team.
 You will also directly become a backbone member of the team and receive physical rewards from the team (the price of rewards is related to the income your work brings to us, and the rewards are usually delivered by express delivery)

 _________________________________________________________